ajfisher/nodebots-hcsr04/README.md

 ## Developing

-Generally speaking it's a case of simply cloning the repo, doing an npm install and doing development as required.
+Generally speaking it's a case of simply cloning the repo, doing an npm install and doing development as normal.

 One thing to note is that all pull requests require rebuilding the application in order to generate a new set of builds.
 For this it's handy to make sure you